MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/agofunction.md

 Subtracts the given [timespan](scalar-data-types/timespan.md) from the current UTC time.

-Like `now()`, if you use `ago()` multiple times in a single query statement, the current UTC time being referenced will be the same across all uses.
+Like `now()`, if you use `ago()` multiple times in a single query statement, the current UTC time being referenced is the same across all uses.

 ## Syntax